Rikyuuu/jeuPlusOuMoins/README.md

 # jeuPlusOuMoins
-This is a little project, this is a game more or less.
+Little game more or less.